Tubular-class lifeboat: Design

 The vessel was constructed from two iron cylinders, each approximately 40 ft in length and 2 ft 6 in in diameter, divided into watertight compartments.
 The iron plating of the cylinders was 1/12 in thick, and each compartment featured openings at the top to allow for the removal of any water ingress via pumping.
 The four end compartments were fitted with airtight bladders, while the two central compartments were filled with cork shavings.

 The ends of the cylinders were tapered, curved, and turned inward to converge at a raised point at both the bow and stern.
 The cylinders were braced together, resulting in an overall width of 8 ft.
 Above, a platform was mounted measuring 30 ft in length and 6 ft 8 in in width.

 The vessel was classified as a "Pulling and Sailing" (P&S) lifeboat, typically equipped with 12 to 16 oars, steered by a rudder, and rigged with two lug sails, a jib, and topsails for use in favourable weather conditions.
 Its buoyancy allowed it to carry up to 80 men, and it remained stable even if all occupants were positioned on one side.

 History

-The Tubular lifeboat was designed by Henry Richardson and his son Henry Thomas Richardson, both of Aber Hirnant, Bala, in North Wales.
+The primary Tubular lifeboat was designed by Henry Richardson and his son Henry Thomas Richardson, both of Aber Hirnant, Bala, in North Wales.
 Their first vessel, Challenger, was navigated from Liverpool, around Land's End, finally reaching its destination of Ramsgate, having successfully endured rough weather near St Davids and Padstow.
 It was sold for use in Portugal.

 Following the loss of six lifeboat men when their lifeboat capsized in January 1853, all confidence in their 'Beeching' constructed lifeboat was lost.
 At the request of the Rhyl lifeboat committee, a tubular lifeboat was commissioned by the RNLI, with a view to evaluating its performance.
 In February 1856, the new 32-foot tubular lifeboat, constructed by William Lees of Manchester, was launched, and towed from Manchester to Rhyl.